 Sometimes, especially on cheap batteries, the seal around the post allows sulfate in the battery to escape and react with lead in the post, producing white, flaky deposits.
 If bad enough, they’ll interfere with the battery connections and prevent the flow of electricity, leaving you stranded.

-How to clean battery-terminal deposits
+How to clean car battery corrosion

 Make sure to wear safety glasses and protective gloves since sulfuric acid can be dangerous.

 Although it works, it’s a mess.
 I remember my dad performing this trick on my sister’s Ford Pinto back in the 1980s.
-Incidentally, my dad rarely swore, but my vocabulary expanded a little every time he had to work on that “rolling piece of…”.
+Incidentally, my dad rarely swore, but my vocabulary expanded a little every time he had to work on that poor excuse for a car.

-How to prevent corrosion
+How to prevent battery terminal corrosion

 Another great option is AMSOIL Heavy-Duty Metal Protector.
 It creates a protective coating on terminals that wards off corrosion.
-Plus, you can use it as vehicle undercoating to guard against rust.
+Plus, you can use it as a vehicle undercoating to guard against rust.